BETTY BANNERMAN AWARD FOR FRENCH SONG - ROSA SPARKS

 Rosa Sparks – Soprano

 Soprano Rosa Sparks is currently studying at the Royal Northern College of Music, where she is completing her Postgraduate Diploma under the tutelage of Elizabeth Ritchie.
 During her studies at the RNCM, Rosa won the prestigious Frederic Cox Award for Singing competition, and received the Dame Eva Turner Award.
-She also recently won the Betty Bannerman Award for French Song with Conter.
+She also recently won the Betty Bannerman Award for French Song with Clonter.
 Rosa’s recent operatic engagements include: Emmie in Britten’s Albert Herring (Opera North), Aloès in Chabrier’s L’étoile (RNCM) and Lucilla in Rossini’s La Scala di Seta (RNCM).
 Other opera roles include: Yum-Yum, The Mikado (Opera Anywhere), First Lady and Papagena, The Magic Flute (Opera Anywhere), Belinda, Dido and Aeneas (Opera Sparks), Miss Havisham, Miss Havisham’s Wedding Night (Light’s On Theatre), and Chorus in Cherry Town Moscow (Welsh National Opera Young Company).
 She will perform the role of Mrs Coyle in RNCM’s upcoming production of Britten’s Owen Wingrave.
 Rosa has a particular interest in contemporary music, and has created the leading roles of ‘The Soprano’ in Interrupted (a modern comedic opera which premiered at the Cardiff Atmospheres Festival), and ‘The Journalist’ in Silverwood (Manchester Community Opera).
 Rosa is also a regular oratorio and concert soloist.
 She is currently a member of RNCM Songsters and has performed in the Street Chorus for the RNCM’s fiftieth Anniversary production of Bernstein’s Mass.
 Recent solo oratorio work includes Handel’s Messiah, Bach’s Ascension Oratorio, Mozart’s Exultate Jubilate, and Schubert’s Mass in Ab.

-Robin Humphreys – Accompanist
+David Jones – Accompanist

 About Betty Bannerman